puranikvinit/rpi5os/README.md

 ## Hardware Debugging

 Hardware debugging on the Raspberry Pi 5 is only supported via the dedicated UART port (the one which is located in between the two HDMI ports).
-The complete steps to setup the environment for hardware dubugging can be found in this [article](https://macoy.me/blog/programming/RaspberryPi5Debugging)
+The complete steps to setup the environment for hardware dubugging can be found in this [article](https://macoy.me/blog/programming/RaspberryPi5Debugging).

-The required configuration files for OpenOCD and LLDB commands (yes I have used LLDB for debugging as GDB multiarch debugging isn't supported on macOS with Apple Silicon chips) can be found in the source itself.
+The required configuration files for OpenOCD and LLDB commands (yes, I have used LLDB for debugging as GDB-multiarch debugging isn't supported on macOS with Apple Silicon chips) can be found in the source itself.

 Also, see the `changes-to-config.txt` for the required parameter to be set before booting the kernel.